kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 ---

-To put it simply, Kakarot L2 is composed of a set of Cairo programs that emulate the EVM and an RPC layer to allow users to interact with it in an Ethereum format.
+To put it simply, Kakarot L2 is composed of an EVM written in Cairo and an RPC layer to allow users to interact with it in an Ethereum format.
 All Cairo execution traces are provable by design, which allows Kakarot to batch blocks and submit proofs to L1 using the [Starkware Shared prover](https://starkware.co/tech-stack/) (SHARP).
 Because